-The former Madaras Gallery location at 1535 E. Broadway is scheduled for demolition in the near future, as it will be impacted by the Broadway Boulevard widening.
-Due to issues with hazardous materials being abated in the structure, salvage in the building is NOT permitted at this site.
-If you are interested in visiting the new Madaras Gallery, please go to 3035 N. Swan Rd.
-For those interested on more information regarding the demolition of the former property, please contact, firstname.lastname@example.org.
+Demolition of the former Madaras Gallery location at 1535 E. Broadway was completed in October 2017, as this building was impacted by the Broadway Boulevard widening.
+If you are interested in visiting the new Madaras Gallery, please go to 3035 N. Swan Road

 2021 E. Broadway